skypjack/entt/docs/md/core.md

 across boundaries.<br/>
 Please refer to the dedicated section for more details.

-## Conflicts
+## Almost unique identifiers

-Since the default, non-standard implementation makes use of hashed strings, it may happen that two types are assigned the same numeric identifier.<br/>
+Since the default non-standard, compile-time implementation makes use of hashed strings, it may happen that two types are assigned the same numeric identifier.<br/>
 In fact, although this is quite rare, it's not entirely excluded.

+Another case where two types are assigned the same identifier is when classes from different contexts (for example two or more libraries loaded at runtime) have the same fully qualified name.<br/>
+Since the default model is based on the name of the classes, if the types belong to the same namespace then their identifiers _could_ be identical (they won't necessarily be the same though).

-In this case, there are many ways to deal with it:
+Fortunately, there are several easy ways to deal with this:

 * The most trivial one is to define the `ENTT_STANDARD_CPP` macro.
-Note that runtime identifiers don't suffer from this problem.
+Note that runtime identifiers don't suffer from the sam problem.
 However, this solution doesn't work well with a plugin system, where the libraries aren't linked.

 * Another possibility is to specialize the `type_info` class for one of the